 ???
 Who knows???

 The problem is perceived cause and effect.
-Many people who experience strong earthquakes recall strange behaviour by their animals, and link that behaviour to the quake.
-The problem is that animals may behave strangely in many circumstances that are not followed by a strong earthquake, but the behaviour is not noticed or remarked.
+Many people who experience strong earthquakes recall strange behavior by their animals, and link that behavior to the quake.
+The problem is that animals may behave strangely in many circumstances that are not followed by a strong earthquake, but the behavior is not noticed or remarked.

 |This animal is clearly predicting an earthquake.
 Or is about to attack.|